 There are also a number of unique defenses to the illegal entry.
 If a person was spotted by immigration officers before crossing the border, and the officers apprehended him immediately, he may argue that he was in constructive custody and under official restraint prior to the crossing, and never “entered,” as the immigration laws define that term. “[F]or the purposes of § 1326, ‘enter’ has a narrower meaning than its colloquial usage.
 An alien has not entered the United States under § 1326 unless he does so ‘free from official restraint.’”
 United States v.
 Lombera-Valdovinos, 429 F.3d 927, 928 (9 Cir.
 2005).
 “An alien who is under official restraint from the moment of crossing, and who never intended to avoid or change that status, cannot therefore have the necessary intent to be guilty of attempted illegal reentry.”
 Id. at 930.

 There are a number of other affirmative defenses to the illegal re-entry that may be available in your case.
 If you or your loved one has been charged with illegal re-entry, you should speak with us as soon as possible.
 We understand that there are many reasons why someone may cross the border.
 Whether you were crossing for work or to be reunited with your family, we understand.
 Being a border district and city, many families are split between San Diego and Mexico by the border and the federal law.

 If you have been charged with illegal re-entry in San Diego federal court, contact LAWSTACHE™ LAW FIRM.
-Attorneys Anton Vialtsin and Jeremy Delicino have experience protecting those accused of federal and California crimes.
+Attorney Anton Vialtsin has years of experience defending those accused of federal and California crimes.
 Our office is conveniently located in downtown San Diego.
 You can reach our office by calling (619) 357-6677 or by sending an e-mail.

 CJA Panel Attorney – Five Star Reviews – Payment Plans – California State Crimes – San Diego Federal Crimes